 By Erin McNeaney @ Never ending voyage

-If you are wondering what to do in Hawaii out of the ordinary, taking a helicopter ride over the island best hawaii excursions.
+If you are wondering what to do in Hawaii out of the ordinary, taking a helicopter ride over the island best Hawaii excursion.
 It is one of the best things to do in Kauai and was our favorite travel experience in all of Hawaii.

 It’s not a cheap activity, but it was well worth the cost for the spectacular views of Hawaii’s oldest and most dramatic island.